isomerpages/ura-lkywcp/index.md

         url: /mexico-city/
     - infobar:
         title:
-        subtitle: The Prize for cities
+        subtitle: The Prize for cities<br>———
-        description: A biennial international award honouring outstanding cities in creating liveable, vibrant & sustainable urban communities.
-Established in 2009, the Prize looks at the holistic transformation of cities over 10 to 20 years.
+        description: <h5><font color=#967942>A biennial international award honouring outstanding cities in creating liveable, vibrant & sustainable urban communities.
+Established in 2009, the Prize looks at the holistic transformation of cities over 10 to 20 years.</font></h5>
         button: About the Prize
         url: /about-the-prize/
     - infopic: